“Read it to me one more time, Mommy.”

 Money Gremlins and Where They Come From

 From birth to age six, we function almost entirely from our subconscious minds.
 That is, we have no real ability to judge what’s going on around us.
-Therefore, everything we hear and experience, every interchange with others, absolutely everything lands in our little subconscious minds, like throwing everything into a huge bucket.
+Therefore, everything we hear and experience, every interchange with others, absolutely everything lands in our little subconscious minds, like throwing it all into a huge bucket.

 Remember that we all have a biological imperative to survive.
 So whether we’re functioning from our conscious brains or not, we’re wired to constantly respond to anything that threatens us.
 (Conversely, we’re attracted to whatever increases our chances to survive.)